-Taking an overall view, Article 86 has, to date at least, been used only in rare cases and on a modest scale as an instrument for shaping productive structures in the Community.
+Taking on overall view, Article 86 has, to date at least, been used only in limited cases as an instrument for shaping productive structures in the Community.
 At the same time, however, its permanent presence as a sword of Damocles hanging over the heads of enterprises is undoubtedly a real influence, although impossible to evaluate accurately, preventing too many enterprises from yielding to the temptation to create dominant positions and take unfair advantage of them.